Back to blog

 To install AWS CLI, visit https://aws.amazon.com/cli/ and download the package for your operating system.

-For AWS Lambda to handle Scrapy, we'll need to create a Docker image of our Scrapy spider and upload it to the AWS platform.
+For AWS Lambda to handle Scrapy, you'll need to create a Docker image of the Scrapy spider and upload it to the AWS platform.

 $ npm install -g serverless